tvbarthel/ChaseWhisplyProject/README.md

-Beta Test V1.1
+Beta Test V2.0
 ========
-The second beta version is out!
+The beta 2.0 is out!
 Join the [Community](https://plus.google.com/communities/104127077976914732043) and download the application!

-- Min SDK is now 8
-- 3445 supported devices
-- In game movements have been changed.
-- ...
++ The about fragment is now accessible from the "i" button at the bottom right of the screen;
++ A new button has reached the home fragment: Profile;
++ The Profile fragment displays information about the player and give access to other features;
++ The player earns some XP on each kill;
++ Arrival of a bestiary that presents all ghosts;
++ Prepare the application for future features: weapons, equipment, and missions;

 ![Chase Whisply banner](static/banner_chase_whisply.jpg)
 ChaseWhisplyProject